coleifer/huey/docs/consumer.rst

 ``-k``, ``--worker-type``
     Choose the worker type, ``thread``, ``process`` or ``greenlet``.
 The default is ``thread``.

+    Depending on your workload, one worker type may perform better than the
+    others:

+    * CPU heavy loads: use "process".
+Python's global interpreter lock prevents multiple threads from running simultaneously, so to leverage multiple CPU cores (and reduce thread contention) run each worker as a separate process.
+    * IO heavy loads: use "greenlet".
+For example, tasks that crawl websites or which spend a lot of time waiting to read/write to a socket, will get a huge boost from using the greenlet worker model.
+Because greenlets are so cheap in terms of memory, you can easily run tens or hundreds of them.
+    * Anything else: use "thread".
+You get the benefits of pre-emptive multi-tasking without the overhead of multiple processes.
+A safe choice and the default.

 ``-n``, ``--no-periodic``
     Indicate that this consumer process should *not* enqueue periodic tasks.